SubleXBle/Fail2Ban-Report/README.md

 ## 🪳 Bugfixing (a.k.a. cockroach control)

-    ✅ Date Filter : will now only show Events from the selected Date
+    ✅ Date Filter : will now show Events only from selected Date

 ---